ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 Issuing ImportTx X -> P
 ```

-### Verifying results of the transfer operation using `key list`
+### Verifying Results of the Transfer Operation using `key list`

 First check on ledger A side.
-Put ledger A and open avalanche app:
+Connect ledger A and open the avalanche app:

 ```bash
 avalanche key list --mainnet --ledger 0,1,2,3,4,5